codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/cpp-attributes/reference.md

 1. Optional: string name of template argument for the character type used by the stream.
 1. Optional: string name of template argument for the character traits used by the stream.

-Overloads attributed entity with a version which accepts STL stream instead of SharedPtr&lt;System::IO::Stream&gt;.
-Overload differs either by attributed argument or by implicit 'value' argument.
+Overloads the attributed entity with a version that accepts an STL stream instead of `SharedPtr<System::IO::Stream>`.
+The overload differs either by the attributed argument or by an implicit `value` argument.

 ```cs
 public void IStream([CppIOStreamWrapper(IOStreamType.IStream)] Stream istream)